What Determines The Value of Land In Nigeria

 6. Transport Linkages

 Properties near transport hubs or areas with high economic activity have a higher value.
-Efficient public transportation, clear road hierarchies, and lack of congestion are desired attributes.
+The desired attributes include efficient public transportation, clear road hierarchies, and lack of congestion.
 Proximity to public transport further adds to the cost of land.

 Related>>>